h1dz/Pen-Testing/index.md

 - Windows enumeration script
 - Web enumeration script
 - Searchsploit lazy script
-- Scrape used to make a dictionary file for bruteforcing from sraping webpages using Cewl
+- Scrape used to make a dictionary file for bruteforcing from scraping webpages using Cewl

-_last update: 29/09/2021_
+_last update: 28/10/2021_